-- To investigate and respond to you in writing within 20 working days when your complaint is about the CCG and its commissioning arrangements.
-If another organisation has accepted responsibility for investigating your complaint, they will have their own policy for investigating complaints and responding to you.
+- To investigate and respond to you in writing within 25 working days when your complaint is about the CCG and its commissioning arrangements.
+If another organisation has accepted responsibility for investigating your complaint, they will follow their own policy for investigating complaints and responding to you.

 - To learn from your complaint and use this learning to improve services for patients and carers, in collaboration with providers and other CCGs

 - To provide an annual report of complaints for the Governing Body.

 Getting support when making complaint